 Mastodon guitarist Bill Kelliher says that unless action is taken to give bands a fairer cut from their music being streamed online, many will go to the wall.

-And while Kelliher says that he thinks Spotify, Apple and Pandora are “amazing” he fears for the future of music.
+And while Kelliher says that he thinks music streaming services like Spotify, Apple and Pandora are “amazing” he fears for the future of music.

 "But the problem is that there hasn't been any legislature to compensate the artist since 1972.
 That's why myself and Brann Dailor – being members of The Recording Academy and The Grammy Academy – were asked to lobby for the Music Modernization Act.
 We just did that a couple of months ago and it passed unanimously.”